yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

-Now, service A doesn't communicate directly with B and C. Instead, it sends requests to a local (outbound) proxy that then sends the requests to the (inbound) proxies for B and C. The latter then forward to the requests to the service instances on their respective hosts.
+Now, service A doesn't communicate directly with B and C. Instead, it sends requests to a local (outbound) proxy that then sends the requests to the (inbound) proxies for B and C. The latter then forward the requests to the service instances on their respective hosts.
 The links between proxies can be, and often are, encrypted via [mTLS](https://developers.cloudflare.com/access/service-auth/mtls/).